 In 2015 research, conducted jointly between the UK children’s charity Coram and the University of Bristol found great variation in the quality of life story books across England and Wales with many being of poor quality.
 The same research found that children were largely poorly prepared to explore their histories, adoption professionals and agencies did not seem to prioritise life story books, and that adopters felt poorly prepared in how to use and update life story books with their children.

-The workshop will focus on creative direct work with children and will provide opportunity for practitioners to consider practical approaches to working and engaging with children and young people and related factors which may impact on the practitioner throughout this shared journey.
+The course will focus on creative direct work with children and will provide opportunity for practitioners to consider practical approaches to working and engaging with children and young people and related factors which may impact on the practitioner throughout this shared journey.
 It will also provide opportunity for those preparing life (story) books to consider a supportive model and framework for facilitating good quality books.
-The workshop will enable practitioners to consider their role in assisting adopters in the continued building of children’s understanding, resilience and moving forward with hope into independence.
-By the end of this workshop practitioners should be better prepared for the first stage of life story work, that of engagement, attunement and competence in working with children and young people.
+The course will enable practitioners to consider their role in assisting adopters in the continued building of children’s understanding, resilience and moving forward with hope into independence.
+By the end of this course practitioners should be better prepared for the first stage of life story work, that of engagement, attunement and competence in working with children and young people.